benwilcock/backstagecon-2023/README.md

 ## Configuring Text Generation Web UI

-You need to begin by downloading a large language model in the "Models" tab.
+You need to begin by downloading a large language model in the "Models" tab in the [Text Generation WebUI GUI](http://localhost:7860).

 Enter the following details in the download box on the right hand side, then hit the big "Download" button to grab the model.